keivanipchihagh/simple-word-embedding/README.md

 # simple word embedding
- A simple and custome work embedding algorithm
+A simple and custom word embedding algorithm